 - The lens isn’t as sharp as others on this list

 6. Nikon Z5

-In addition to a full-frame sensor, the Nikon Z5 has plenty of other features to make street photographers sit up and take notice.
-Its flip-out touchscreen lets you shoot from up high and down low, and it has more than enough manual controls and customizable settings.
-It features a bright viewfinder, fast autofocus, built-in image stabilization, and an (optional) fully electronic shutter for discreet shooting.
+Plus, the Nikon Z5 has plenty of other features that’ll make street photographers sit up and take notice.
+The flip-out touchscreen lets you work from all sorts of unique angles, and it has plenty of manual controls and customizable settings for improved efficiency when shooting.
+It features a bright viewfinder, fast autofocus, built-in image stabilization, and an (optional) fully electronic shutter for discreet street snapping.

 The Nikon Z5 can be paired with Nikon’s Z lenses, many of which are outstanding for street photography.
-Bear in mind that the Z5 is expensive, heavy, and downright cumbersome next to its nimble, pocketable counterparts.
-But for full-frame street shooters, it’s one of the best options available.
+Bear in mind that the Z5 is expensive, heavy, and downright cumbersome compared to the nimbler models featured elsewhere on this list – but for photographers desiring a full-frame camera, it’s one of the best options available.